 “The one app that is never silenced on a Gen Z’s phone is their messenger,” Rival Co-CEO Andrew Reid, reminded the audience.

-We recommend a multi-channel approach when recruiting your insight community.
-If your brand has a strong social media following, social sampling could be an option.
 Other sources such as paid social and custom advertising can add diversity to your community, connecting you with young people who are not currently in your database or who aren’t reachable via conventional sample providers.

 Gen Zs grew up with their smartphones and social media, so they were taught from a young age not to disclose their personal information on the internet.
 Therefore, it is important as researchers that if we want their authentic insight, we must first establish a sense of trust.